lakylekidd/codaisseur-project-week-1/README.md

 #### 🐕🐩 Build a dog breed memorization game. 🐕🐩

-You'll be using a free public API called [Dog API](https://dog.ceo/dog-api/documentation/).
+We'll be using a free public API called [Dog API](https://dog.ceo/dog-api/documentation/).

-The webapp must be built using React and Redux.
+# Dog Breeds of the World
+Game project implemented entirely in a week to showcase some technologies we've been learning during the Codaisseur Bootcamp.

+# Project Description
+In this project we implemented a Dog Breed game which allows players to learn all the various dog breeds of the world.
+Using 3 simple games the user is questioned about the breeds to test his knowledge.
+The games show him either a photo of a dog with three possible answers or the dog breed with three possible photos to chose from.
+Upon correctly answering the questions, the player receives a score and as he progresses the difficulty of the game increases by adding more possible answers.

+# Technologies used
+This project was entirely built from scratch using the following technologies

+React
+Redux
+React Router
+Superagent
+Supporting API
+The project depends on an open source API that provides dog breed names and photos.

 # 🎯 Learning goals 🎯